viking-sudo-rm/draftnet/README.md

 ## Hero embeddings

 In addition to predicting hero picks, our neural network also produces embeddings of each hero in DotA.
 Intuitively, an embedding is a vector representation of a hero that captures all the important features that that hero has.
-Since the network stores these embeddings as vectors, we can use them to visualize the relationships between heroes in 2D space.
-In this plot of hero embeddings, notice how Alchemist and Doom, two strength heroes in DotA who can both farm very quickly, fall very close to each other.
-Similarly, the greedy support heroes Enchantress, Io, and Jakiro all fall on the same line because they have a lot in common.
+Since the network stores these embeddings as vectors, we can use them to visualize the relationships between heroes.
 Every time you run `train.py`, the resulting weights will be exported to a file in the results folder.
-You can use `tsne.py` to produce a plot of these hero vectors in 2-space.
+You can use `tsne.py` to produce a plot of these hero vectors in 2D space.